 More experienced traders will be familiar with the more complicated types of trades.
 Others who are just beginning their journey will be happy to stick with the more common ones until a point that they feel comfortable to take more risks.
 Some people make the mistake of trying to run before they can walk and losing money that they might not have done if they had started out with the basics.

 Finding what suits you will be about your knowledge of the markets, how long you have been trading and how much of a risk you are willing to take.
 The greater the risk the more chance of achieving higher returns but also of losing more.
-Before you jump in with both feet trading Ladder Options take some time to learn about the various types offered.
+Before you jump in with both feet take some time to learn about the various types offered, followed by the various asset types.

 In this guide we show you all the various trade types available and we will explain: